 Problems in textile design and technology.
 Projects will be determined by the individual student in consultation with the instructor.
-Maximum credit six units 290.
-Bibliography (1)

-Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
+Maximum credit six units applicable on a master's degree.
+290. Bibliography and Research Methods (2) Introduction to research methods and materials, compiling of a specialized bibliography, preparatory to writing a master's thesis.
 291. Seminar in Creative Art.
-(3)

-Independent research in specified areas including the presentation of a paper with its oral defense, Each course may be taken to a maximum of six units.
+(3) Independent research in specified areas including the presentation of a paper with its oral defense.
+Each course may be taken to a maximum of six units.
 No more than six units of 291 are applicable to a master's degree.

-B. Seminar in Sculpture

-C. Seminar in Printmaking

-D. Seminar in Ceramics

-E. Seminar in Crafts

-F. Seminar in Graphic Communication

-G. Seminar in Environmental Design 292A-292B.
-Seminar in Art History (3-3)

-Prerequisite: Art 50A and 50B.
+A. Seminar in Painting B. Seminar in Sculpture C. Seminar in Printmaking D. Seminar in Ceramics E. Seminar in Crafts F. Seminar in Graphic Communication G. Seminar in Environmental Design 292A.
+Seminar in Ancient Art (3) Prerequisites: Art 50A and 50B.
+Studies in problems of the development of art styles or important artists within broad limits of ancient art.
+292B.
+Seminar in Medieval Art (3) Prerequisites: Art 50A and 50B.
+Studies in problems of the development of art styles or important artists within broad limits of medieval art.
+292C.
+Seminar in Renaissance Art (3) Prerequisites: Art 50A and 50B.